 Stilo use a 'Male Nexus' plug on the end of their amplifier cables, this plugs into an integral 'Female Nexus' typically mounted on the side of Stilo WRC spec helmets.

-Whilst on the subject of Stilo, they also have a lesser range of intercoms available, this includes the Trophy Jet DES Rally Helmet, Trophy Intercom and Trophy Practice Headsets.
-These items work well together, but cannot but adapted or used with the higher spec range of 'Stilo WRC' intercom equipped helmets, Headsets, Amplifiers or Practice Headsets.
+Whilst on the subject of Stilo, they also have an economy intercom amplifier and range of corresponding items available, this includes the Trophy Jet DES Rally Helmet, Trophy Intercom and Trophy Practice Headsets.
+These items work well together, but cannot be adapted or used with the higher spec range of 'Stilo WRC' intercom equipped helmets, Headsets, Amplifiers or Practice Headsets.

 The great thing about 'Peltor Compatible' Rally Helmets and Intercoms and 'Stilo Compatible' Rally Helmets and Intercoms, is that there are many adaptors and conversion components to allow the products to be used together...